tseccull/spectools/README.md

 # scrap.py

-v1.0.9
+v1.1.0

 This is essentially a Python wrapper for Astropy's Astroscrappy, which is itself a Python implementation of Pieter van Dokkum's LA Cosmic.
-This script is used for detecting, masking, and cleaning cosmic ray hits in 2D spectroscopic data.
+This script is used for detecting, masking, and cleaning cosmic ray hits in 2D spectra or images.
 A modular design is intended to facilitate easy processing of data observed with a variety of instruments.
 If Astroscrappy is used, both McCully et al., and van Dokkum should be cited: